 What a Forensic Scientist Does

 A forensic scientist is typically charged with much more than just digging into the facts of a case and substantiating or disproving them based on an interpretation of the evidence.
-Strong record-keeping skills are crucial because he will often be called upon to testify to his findings in court.
+Strong record-keeping skills are crucial because they will often be called upon to testify to their findings in court.

 Such scientists are typically required to submit written reports to the court and opposing counsel as well, detailing the nature of their findings and testimony before trial.
 These reports can be extensive and complex.
-A forensic scientist must be able to demonstrate how he arrived at his conclusions.
+Forensic scientists must be able to demonstrate how they arrived at their conclusions.

 A forensic scientist often serves as an expert witness at a trial.
-He isn't a party to the incident that gave rise to the lawsuit or criminal trial and he can't testify to the facts of the case.
-Rather he testifies to his interpretation of them.
-He has the training and credentials to pose an opinion regarding various aspects of the case.
+They aren't a party to the incident that gave rise to the lawsuit or criminal trial and they can't testify to the facts of the case.
+Rather they testify to their interpretation of them.
+They have the training and credentials to pose an opinion regarding various aspects of the case.

 The opposing party reserves the right to cross-examine and challenge the forensic scientist's findings.
-One challenge might be that he might have processed physical evidence incorrectly.
+One challenge might be that the scientist might have processed physical evidence incorrectly.

 Types of Forensic Science Jobs

 Forensic science includes a good many general jobs, but positions in this field also cover a broad spectrum of specialties.
 You can pretty much match any one of them to your area of interest and expertise.

-- Document Examiners: Think issues of handwriting analysis here.
-This position can also involve detection of altered images and print copies.
+Think issues of handwriting analysis here.
+Document examiner positions can also involve detection of altered images and print copies.

-- Medical Examiner: The position of medical examiner pays very well but it also requires a good bit of schooling—you must have a medical degree in addition to a four-year degree and additionally complete a residency.
+The position of medical examiner pays very well but it also requires a good bit of schooling — you must have a medical degree in addition to a four-year degree and additionally complete a residency.
 This position involves conducting autopsies and determining a cause of death.